-EndNote training and support: learn how to manage your references.
+EndNote training and support: learn how to manage your references with EndNote.

 There are many things your supervisor can’t do for you.
-At commencement of candidature it’s advisable for you to attend Faculty and Department inductions and spend some time familiarising yourself with your Faculty’s structure, culture and ‘personality’.
-It will save you time and effort later on if you know how to work with the Faculty office; how to access workshops, conferences, seminars and networking information, scholarships, funding and employment information, and support or social opportunities.
-Your Faculty must comply with University of Sydney policies and procedures, so it is a good idea to understand relevant policies on research supervision, as well as your Faculty’s practices.
+You should attend faculty and department inductions/orientations and spend some time familiarising yourself with your faculty’s structure, culture and ‘personality’.
+It will save you time and effort if you know how to work with the faculty office and how to access workshops, conferences, seminars, networking information, scholarships, funding information, employment information and support or social opportunities.
+Your faculty must comply with University policies and procedures, so it is a good idea to understand relevant policies on research supervision, as well as your faculty’s practices.

 Let your supervisor know your career aspirations – it may help them facilitate opportunities for you.
 If you are hoping for an academic or research career, publishing papers will be a priority.
 However, if you are considering managerial, business or government roles, it may be more important for you to network with relevant groups.
-Research students are expected to take advantage of opportunities to meet other academics and researchers in the field, and your supervisors have a role in facilitating and supporting such opportunities.
+Research students are expected to take advantage of opportunities to meet other academics and researchers, and your supervisors have a role in facilitating and supporting such opportunities.

 Your supervisor is expected to provide you with assistance in developing important applications, research plans and reports on progress.

-The Head of School or Postgraduate Research Coordinator appoints a team of supervisors to each individual student, with a minimum of two supervisors per student.
-The model can be Research or Auxiliary supervisors, Co-Supervisors, or a Supervisory Panel.
-It is your right to ask for a different model if you prefer, and you may approach the Faculty Postgraduate Research Coordinator to discuss this.
+The head of school or postgraduate research coordinator appoints a team of supervisors to each individual student, with a minimum of two supervisors per student.
+The model can be:

 You have a right to change your supervision arrangements.
 Many students think about changing their topic or supervisor.
 Sometimes changes are justified.
 It is important to carefully consider such decisions and the consequences.
 How will a change affect your wellbeing, scholarship, project, publications etc?
 Can the problem be resolved without changing supervisor?

 For some candidates, it becomes obvious that their supervisor cannot give them the guidance that is required or, at times, there are cases of a supervisory relationship that is either not productive, or has broken down.
-When changing your supervisor is not an option, movement to another Faculty or institution may be possible, but you should be very clear that your intention for leaving is based on circumstances that cannot be resolved through negotiation.
-Seek advice from SUPRA before making any final decisions.
+When changing your supervisor is not an option, moving to another faculty or institution may be possible, but you should be very clear that your intention for leaving is based on circumstances that cannot be resolved through negotiation.
+Seek advice from us before making any final decisions.